Our six Development Projects

 3.Eye- and Health Care Project

-4. Livelihood Project
+4. Basic Needs Project

 Our goal is that our families meet their basic needs and become more resilient in the face of external shocks and stresses, and progressively less dependent upon external support (or if they are, that this support itself is economically and institutionally sustainable).
 Our goal is also that they are able to maintain the long-term productivity of natural resources, and that they do not undermine the livelihoods of others.
-Livelihood outcomes go beyond food and income security, to also include quality of life.

 5. After school project